abdout/x/README.md

 # Auth

 Welcome to the Auth repository!
-A reuseable block for authentication and authorization, built using Authjs v5, Nextjs 14, React 18, Typescript,  Tailwind css, Shadch, mongoDB, and Prisma
+A reuseable block for authentication and authorization, built using Authjs, Nextjs, React, Typescript, Tailwind css, Shadch, mongoDB, and Prisma

 The code inspierd by this [video](https://www.youtube.com/watch?v=1MTyCvS05V4).